phamdinhkhanh/vnquant/README.md

 <img src="./vnquant/img/stock_1.png" style="display: block;margin-left: auto;margin-right: auto;width:50%;" />

+## 0. NOTE
+Note: Currently, price on VND are not supported because of changing website graphic.
+You change all data_source into CAFE

 ## 1. Introduction
 This project provide the financial information and useful visualization instrument about Vietnam stock market to researcher.
 Particularly, there are many aspect of data relating to any stock being able to store and clone.
 The official version are built on both machine learning language Python and R.
 ## 2. Setting: